lastmjs/graphdc/README.md

 # GraphDC

-Decentralized GraphQL is an implementation of GraphQL for blockchain virtual machines.
+Decentralized GraphQL is an implementation of GraphQL running on blockchain virtual machines.
+Its code literally runs directly on the blockchain.
+The goal is to create an unstoppable GraphQL backend with 100% uptime, infinite scalability, amazing security and privacy, and extremely simplified infrastructure and maintenance.

 ## Roadmap